sea-lab-wm/bee-tool/README.md

 ## How does BEE work?

-BEE is implemented using <a href="https://nodejs.org/">Node.js</a>, and implements the following architecture:
+BEE is implemented using <a href="https://nodejs.org/">Node.js</a>, under the following architecture:
 <p align="center"> <img src="designs/images/architecture.png" width="900"></p>

 The main components of BEE are the following: